opendistro/for-elasticsearch-docs/docs/ad/api.md

 If you have configured the category field, you can see the number of unique values in the field and also all the active entities with models running in memory.
 You can use this data to estimate the memory required for anomaly detection to help decide the size of your cluster.
-For example, if a detector has one million entities and only 10 of them are active in memory, then you need to scale up your cluster.
+For example, if a detector has one million entities and only 10 of them are active in memory, then you need to scale up or scale out your cluster.

 #### Request